continual-nesy/KANDYBenchmark/README.md

   val_split: 0.2
   noisy_color: False
   noisy_size: False
+  rot_noise: 15 # In this case shapes will be rotated by a value between -15 and +15 degrees
   # This task has two (disjunctive) prolog rules for rejection sampling (and a predicate they depend on).
 It is assumed that predicates color/2 and contains/2 are defined in a .pl file linked in config.yml, otherwise the entire knowledge base could be specified here...
   positive_rule: >-
     is_green(X) :- color(X, green).